 Having a clear awareness surrounding the value you have to offer can improve your mental state while cold calling and likely feed into your script and objections responses.
 The reason is because of all the pressure to close deals; we can easily have a needy frame of mind when calling.
 But, when focusing on the value we deliver, we can flow easily from neediness to confidence.

 Clearly, determining what your ideal prospect looks like is very important.
 We can’t and shouldn’t try selling to everybody because there is likely a portion of the market that fits better versus others.
 It helps create a laser focus for the prospects you should spend your valuable time on when determining how to make outbound calls by identifying what this segment looks like in terms of geography, size, industry, and contact title.

 You’ll face competition regardless of what you’re selling.
 You’ll still compete against the prospect’s option to do nothing, even when there is no direct competition in the market and/or in the actual deal that you’re working on.
 Determining how you differ from the competition is an important step when working on how to make outbound calls.

 4. Develop a call script

-We could “wing it” on our calls and/or speak what comes to our mind then during outbound sales or we can build some sort of cold call script and/or plan.
+We could “wing it” on our calls and/or speak what comes to our mind during outbound sales, or we can build some sort of cold call script and/or plan.
 It could be something that is more of an outline including key points or as detailed as a script we read word for word.
-Regardless of what it is, possessing a document which has your organized thoughts can greatly improve your probability for successful calls.
+Regardless of what it is, possessing a document that has your organized thoughts can greatly improve your probability for successful calls.

 5. Prepare for objections